Shropshire Council

 To request a minerals search report, please email your local planning office attaching a location plan of the property (of 1:2500 scale or similar):

-When we receive your request, we'll contact you to advise on the cost.
-We'll then aim to send out your report within three days of receiving your payment.
+We aim to send out your report within three days or receiving payment.

 What the report covers

-• Any planning permissions granted for quarrying or related operations on land near to the property, and the status of that site (eg active, closed, dormant, not commenced)
+• Any planning permissions granted for quarrying or related operations on land near to the property, and the status of that site (e.g. active, closed, dormant, not commenced)

 • Mineral-related policies of the Development Plan relating to the land surrounding the property.
 This could include details of land identified by the plan for future mineral working